Last Updated: March 7, 2023

 Why is she digging herself a hole?
 Two reasons that I can see:

-- By rolling over less from her Traditional IRA to her Roth IRA during her mid-40’s, she has access to much less penalty-free money using the Roth ladder in her late 40’s and early 50’s
+- By converting less from her Traditional IRA to her Roth IRA during her mid-40’s, she has access to much less penalty-free money using the Roth ladder in her late 40’s and early 50’s

 - By using up much more of her Taxable account funds during her mid-40’s, she has access to much less tax-free money in her late 40’s and early 50’s